cloudlinux/cloudlinux-doc/docs/kernel_settings/README.md

 ```
 </div>

-How to migrate from hybrid to the normal channel (for both CL6h and CL7h):
+How to migrate from hybrid to the normal channel:

 ::: tip Note
 The system should be registered in CLN.